Top Things To Do in Kerala, India

 There is also a plethora of cheap homestays and restaurants to choose from during your stay.
 Whether you choose to stay for a couple of days or longer like we did (10 days to be exact), Fort Kochi is sure to have something for everyone!
 The vibe is laid-back; it’s a place you travel to enjoy all that it has to offer while you relax.

 Catch a Fish in a Chinese Fishing Net – Located in Fort Kochi, along with the shore, you can see the iconic, cantilever Chinese Fishing Nets in operation and even try it yourself (for a small fee of course).
 These large fishing nets typically require a team of 4-5 fishermen to operate; a pile of rocks is tied to one end of a large bamboo pole while the other side contains the net.
 A group of men raises or lowers the pile of rocks, and a man walks on the bamboo pole to balance the weight.
 It is truly a sight to see.

 Catch a Kathakali Performance – While in Fort Kochi be sure to watch a Kathakali performance at the Kerala Kathakali Centre.
 Kathakali is a unique, ancient form of storytelling through dance and facial expressions that originated in the 17th century.
 Plan on arriving prior to the showtime so you can watch the performers apply their colorful, elaborate makeup.
 The performer’s costumes are grandiose and simply fascinating.

 Learn How to Cook a Keralan Cuisine – In Fort Kochi, you can also try booking a cooking class.
-Cooking in Kerala is all about the spices!
+Cooking in Kerala is all about using the essential spices!
 Keralan food is typically served on a large, green banana leaf and the food is eaten with your fingers (without utensils).
 Coconuts grow all over Kerala’s coastline, therefore, coconut, coconut milk, and coconut shells are commonly used in dishes.
 Our cooking class was more of a “cooking demonstration”.